Generic collections in .NET

 null.
 This can be useful when working with database queries, where fields that contain value types can be missing.
 The generic type parameter can be any value type.

-In C# it is not necessary to use Nullable<T> explicitly because the language has syntax for nullable types.
+In C# and Visual Basic, it is not necessary to use Nullable<T> explicitly because the language has syntax for nullable types.
+See Nullable value types (C# reference) and Nullable value types (Visual Basic).

 The ArraySegment<T> generic structure provides a way to delimit a range of elements within a one-dimensional, zero-based array of any type.
 The generic type parameter is the type of the array's elements.

-The EventHandler<TEventArgs> generic delegate eliminates the need to declare a delegate type to handle events, if your event follows the event-handling pattern used by the .NET Framework.
+The EventHandler<TEventArgs> generic delegate eliminates the need to declare a delegate type to handle events, if your event follows the event-handling pattern used by .NET.
 For example, suppose you have created a

 MyEventArgs class, derived from EventArgs, to hold the data for your event.
 You can then declare the event as follows: